HOMESCHOOLING IN TEXAS & HOMESCHOOL LAWS

 History of Homeschooling in Texas

-This shift instigated concerns among homeschooling parents regarding their public safety, and the well-being of their children under Texas law.
+This shift instigated concerns among homeschooling parents regarding their public safety and the well-being of their children under Texas law.
 Legal confrontations ensued, with many parents facing court proceedings and even arrests.
 In response, a collective of homeschooling parents united to challenge their local school district, contending that homeschools should be classified as private schools under laws for homeschooling in Texas, exempting their children from compulsory school attendance mandates.
-This landmark case was famously dubbed Leeper vs. Arlington Independent School District.
+This landmark case was famously dubbed Leeper v.
+Arlington Independent School District.

 Current Texas Laws and Regulations

 Under Texas law, homeschooling is considered a form of private education.
-The Texas Education Agency clearly states: “Texas has no authority to regulate or monitor homeschools.
-It is the fundamental right and responsibility of the homeschool parent to direct the education and upbringing of their children.”
-As a result, there are no registration, licensing, certified teachers qualification, instruction time, or curriculum requirements that homeschoolers must follow under Texas law.
+The Texas Education Agency states that Texas law does not require parents to register, seek approval, or be monitored when homeschooling.
+It is the responsibility of the homeschool parent to direct the education and upbringing of their children.
+As a result, there are no registration, licensing, certified teacher qualification, instruction time, or curriculum approval requirements that homeschoolers must follow under Texas law.

 Texas homeschool laws and regulations can be summarized as follows: